 Also of interest is that Mineral Springs has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Mineral Springs does not have a public transit system used by locals to get to and from work.
+Mineral Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mineral Springs in 2010 was $24,926, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $99,704 for a family of four.
+The per capita income in Mineral Springs in 2010 was $32,815, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,260 for a family of four.
 However, Mineral Springs contains both very wealthy and poor people as well.

 Mineral Springs is a very ethnically-diverse town.
 The people who call Mineral Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineral Springs residents report their race to be White, followed by Black or African-American.
-Mineral Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.91% of the town’s residents.
-Important ancestries of people in Mineral Springs include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Mineral Springs include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Mineral Springs is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.